eleduck/eleduck-camp/courses/w2/task1.md

 # Writing - Motivation

 *  Why do you apply for the job?
-*  Why do they offer you the job? answer following three questions
+*  Why do they offer you the job?
+Please answer following three questions
       - Can you do the job? (technical skills)
       - Are you good fit for the team? (soft skills)
       - Why do you choose remote work?
 How do you cooperate with teammates in different time zones?